MicrosoftDocs/Viva/Viva/insights/Use/faq.md

 ##### Q3.
 Why doesn't the email or meeting trend line extend back for the entire historical 13-month period (or for the selected custom time period)?

 A3.
-Business policies can affect the historical data that is processed by Workplace Analytics.
+Business policies can affect the historical data that is processed for Viva INsights.
 As you view historical data, if you see a steady decline or point-in-time drop in email and/or meeting activity, it might be due to email having been archived.
 Another cause can be recurring meetings that are deleted before the data is extracted.
 However, this only impacts initial baseline data, because future deletions do not affect weekly data that was previously collected.
 On the **Sources** page, you can select a time period where the email and/or meeting activity is stable.
 For details, see [Microsoft 365 data](office-365-data.md).

 ##### Q4.
-How does Workplace Analytics process data for meetings and emails sent to distribution lists?
+How does data for meetings and emails sent to distribution lists get processed?

 A4.
-Workplace Analytics processes email and meetings data for a distribution list as a single entity or person.
+Email and meetings data for a distribution list is processed as a single entity or person.
 It does not expand the distribution list and assign meeting and email hours to its members.
 For more accurate data, upload the organizational data attributes for these lists by adding attributes of the distribution-list members or whatever best describes the list population.
-See [Subsequent organizational data uploads](../setup/upload-organizational-data2.md) for detailed steps.
+See [Subsequent uploads](../setup/upload-organizational-data2.md) for details.

 ##### Q5.
 What collaboration information is processed from Microsoft Teams?